Mostafa Azkia

-Mostafa Azkia (born April 24, 1941) is an Iranian sociologist.
+Mostafa Azkia (مصطفی ازکیا; born 24 April 1941) is an Iranian sociologist.
 Azkia is a major figure in the study of Iranian rural development.
 He is a professor of sociology at the University of Tehran..
 He is the author and translator of about 20 books'.
 His chapter in Twenty Years of Islamic Revolution: Political and Social Transition in Iran since 1979 edited by Eric Hooglan, titled Rural Society and Revolution in Iran is considered to be seminal work in this area.
 He is considered to be one of the founding fathers of rural development studies in Iran'.

 Early life

 He was born into a middle-class family in Tehran.
 His father worked for the Iranian ministry of Post, telegram, and telephone.
 He spent most of his youth in Tehran inspiring to be a medical doctor.
 However, due to an error in the university entrance exams, he was accepted into the Faculty of Sociology at Tehran University in 1960.
 In the following year, he was also accepted at the Faculty of Law and studied both programs simultaneously.
 However, he was forced to discontinue studying law in 1962 due to a law that was introduced which prohibited students from studying multiple degrees.